 You can also use any reliable pool water test kit, like LaMotte ColorQ Pro 7 or Taylor Technologies digital test kit, to measure and establish the exact chemical levels in your hot tub before adding any chemical.

-1. Chlorine (Sanitizer)
+1. Sanitizer: Chlorine or Bromine?

 Chlorine granules, or dichlor, are stabilized chlorine commonly recommended for shocking hot tubs due to their quick-dissolving nature and ease of use.
 They also last longer because they contain Cyanuric acid, making them ideal for outdoor spas to protect chlorine from UV light.